toolleeo/cli-apps/README.md

 * [fzy](https://github.com/jhawthorn/fzy) - Better fuzzy finder.
 * [grc](https://github.com/pengwynn/grc) - (Generic Colouriser) can be configured to parse a given text stream and to colorize it according to regexp written in configuration files; different patterns can be associated to file types.
 * [hck](https://github.com/sstadick/hck) - A sharp cut clone.
+* [hget](https://github.com/bevacqua/hget) - A CLI to convert HTML into plain text.
+Can be used to fetch a site's HTML version and convert it into plain text, or to deliver plain text versions of your site dynamically.
 * [huniq](https://github.com/koraa/huniq) - Command line utility to remove duplicates from the given input.
 Note that huniq does not sort the input, it just removes duplicates.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
 * [luneta](https://github.com/fbeline/luneta) - Interactive filter that can be easily composed within any script.